How Do I Fix a Negative Equity Car Loan?

 If you have leased a car and are at the end of the lease term or you need to buyout the leased car early to avoid penalties you need to check the resale value before buying.

 The leasing company will assign a residual value to the car at the beginning of your lease term.
 Many times this amount is exaggerated and will not represent the correct amount of fair market value.
 Just buying a leased car without checking its proper trade in value could leave you upside down if you finance the lease buyout.
+Unfortunately, unlike “rent to own cars,” none of the money you paid during the lease period will go toward the lease car buyout.

 The High Cost of Bankruptcy